techidaily/site-games-able/source/_posts/avoid-regret-right-oled-display-selection-tips.md

  Are you still having a tough time deciding between QD-OLED and WOLED monitors?
 Let me make this simple for you.

- If you use your computer in a dimly lit or dark room and there are no ambient light sources, like[3D light panels](https://www.makeuseof.com/best-gaming-light-panels/) , in front of the monitor, buy a QD-OLED monitor without second thoughts.
+ If you use your computer in a dimly lit or dark room and there are no ambient light sources, like [3D light panels](https://www.makeuseof.com/best-gaming-light-panels/) , in front of the monitor, buy a QD-OLED monitor without second thoughts.
 You won't notice the magenta tint at all, and you'll appreciate the glossy screen that maintains crystal-clear image quality.

  However, if you prefer working or gaming with the lights on or have a window next to your PC, go for a WOLED monitor instead.
 Its matte coating will minimize reflections, and the screen will remain pitch black even in a bright room.
 Just make sure you don't sit too close to the monitor so you don't notice the coating grain.